 $ kubectl get pods

 After replaying the traffic, the test pods will disappear and you will see your replay on your traffic screen.
 It may take a moment to process, depending on how much traffic you sent.
 First, though, at the top of the page, you can see how requests for the different parts of the image were retrieved from your various backend services.

 This can be useful when trying to track down service dependencies in your own application.
 For example, there could be an old application that you rely on that everyone thought was decommissioned, but it’s still sending and receiving traffic.

 Next, clicking on the replay will take you to a replay report.

-Here, you can see metrics such as the average latency of requests, throughput, and a breakdown by endpoint tested.
+Here, you can see metrics such as the average latency of requests, throughput, and a breakdown by endpoints tested.
 Memory and CPU usage are collected if the Kubernetes metrics server is installed and configured, which we did not do in this demo.
-Using latency, throughput, and hardware metrics can be helpful in identifying slow services or endpoints, or for identifying the best cost-to-performance hardware for your application.
+The latency, throughput, and hardware metrics can be helpful in identifying slow services or endpoints or for identifying the best cost-to-performance hardware for your application.

-Hopefully this demonstration is useful in understanding how quickly you can load test kubernetes microservices and how Speedscale can help understand the relationships between them!
+Hopefully, this demonstration has been useful for showing you how quickly you can load test Kubernetes microservices and how Speedscale can help you to understand the relationships between them!
 We encourage you to sign up for a free trial and test it out in your own environment today!

 Or, if you’re unsure about whether Speedscale is the right choice for your Kubernetes load tests, you can check out our comparison between Speedscale and four other popular tools.